Building a Frontend for Calyx

 - Every array in a MrXL program has the same length.

-- Every integer in our generated hardware will be 32 bits.
+- Every integer in our generated hardware is 32 bits long.

 map